Best Kayak Roof Racks for the money in 2019. Tried, tested & reviewed

 It has a steel construction with a power coating that not only makes the rack stronger, but also resistant to rust.
 This is especially useful if you go sea kayaking as the saltwater can quickly corrode some types of roof rack.
 It will lock your kayak tightly and can carry a boat up to 8ft long and has been tested on 250lb of weight.

 It has an extra foam padded design that will reduce the possibility of any scratching to your kayak or canoe and prevent rubbing.
 Not only this, but it comes with four extra ratchet straps to tie down your boat securely.
+Its a great little double kayak roof rack.

 The assembly instructions on this roof rack do take a while to figure out, however it’s important to get to grips with them so that you can mount your kayak correctly.
 There is also no rubber padding on the bottom shelf bracket and these have the potential to hit your car so you may want to add on your own.
 Overall, this roof rack is sturdy made and inexpensive.